Pun: Comedy and jokes

 Puns are a common source of humour in jokes and comedy shows.
 They are often used in the punch line of a joke, where they typically give a humorous meaning to a rather perplexing story.
 These are also known as feghoots.
 The following example comes from the movie Master and Commander: The Far Side of the World, though the punchline stems from far older Vaudeville roots.
 The final line puns on the stock phrase "the lesser of two evils".
-After Aubrey offers his pun (to the enjoyment of many), Dr. Maturin shows a disdain for the craft with his reply, "One who would pun would pick-a-pocket."
+After Aubrey offers his pun (to the enjoyment of many), Dr. Maturin shows a disdain for the craft with his reply "One who would pun would pick-a-pocket."

 Not infrequently, puns are used in the titles of comedic parodies.
 A parody of a popular song, movie, etc., may be given a title that hints at the title of the work being parodied, replacing some of the words with ones that sound or look similar.
 For example, collegiate a cappella groups are often named after musical puns to attract fans through attempts at humor.
 Such a title can immediately communicate both that what follows is a parody and also that work is about to be parodied, making any further "setup" (introductory explanation) unnecessary.

-2014 saw the inaugural UK Pun Championships, at the Leicester Comedy Festival, hosted by Lee Nelson.
-Walsh went on to take part in the O. Henry Pun-Off World Championships in Austin, Texas.
-In 2015 the UK Pun Champion was Leo Kearse.

 Books never written

 Sometimes called "books never written" or "world's greatest books", these are jokes that consist of fictitious book titles with authors' names that contain a pun relating to the title.
-Perhaps the best-known example is: "Tragedy on the Cliff by Eileen Dover", which according to one source was devised by humourist Peter DeVries.
+Perhaps the best-known example is: "Tragedy on the Cliff by Eileen Dover", which according to one source was devised by humourist Peter De Vries.
 It is common for these puns to refer to taboo subject matter, such as "What Boys Love by E. Norma Stitts".